Celastrus orbiculatus: Competitive interactions

 One of Oriental bittersweet's invasive characteristics is its effective utilization of energy to increase plant height, thus giving it a competitive advantage over similar plants.
 A study conducted in 2006 showed that, in comparison to its congener American bittersweet, Oriental bittersweet had increased height, increased aboveground biomass, and increased total leaf mass.
-This is not to say that Oriental bittersweet outperformed American bittersweet in all criteria: in comparison to Oriental bittersweet, "American bittersweet had increased stem diameter, single leaf area, and leaf mass to stem mass ratio", suggestive that American bittersweet focused growth on ulterior portions of the plant rather than plant characteristics emphasized by Oriental bittersweet such as stem length.
+This is not to say that Oriental bittersweet outperformed American bittersweet in all criteria: in comparison to Oriental bittersweet, "American bittersweet had increased stem diameter, single leaf area, and leaf mass to stem mass ratio", suggesting that American bittersweet focused growth on different portions of the plant rather than plant characteristics emphasized by Oriental bittersweet such as stem length.
 This is significant as height plays a major role in allowing Oriental bittersweet to outcompete surrounding vegetation.
-Focusing growth on stem length allows it to be in a strong position to absorb light, while also negatively impacting surrounding plant life by creating shade-like conditions.
+Focusing growth on stem length allows it to be in a strong position to absorb light, while also negatively impacting surrounding plant life by creating shaded conditions.

 The species' vine-like morphology has also been shown to have negative effects on surrounding plant life.
 For example, evidence suggests that this morphological characteristic facilitates its ability to girdle nearby trees, creating an overall negative effect on the trees such as making them more susceptible to ice damage or damaging branches due to the weight of the plant.
-Additionally, studies have suggested that Oriental bittersweet is capable of siphoning away nutrients from surrounding plants.
+Additionally, one study observed that the Oriental bittersweet is capable of siphoning away nutrients from surrounding plants.
 The study found this to occur in a variety of environments, suggestive of both the plant's increased relative plasticity as well as increased nutrient uptake.

 One study observed that the presence of Oriental bittersweet increases the alkalinity of the surrounding soil, a characteristic of many successful invasive plant species.
 This alters the availability of essential nutrients and hinders the nutrient uptake ability of native plants.
 Though the relationship between Oriental bittersweet and the alkalinity of the soil is consistent, there are a number of proposed mechanisms for this observation.
 The plant's significant above-ground biomass demands the preferential uptake of nitrate over ammonia, leading to soil nitrification.
 It also has a high cation-exchange capacity, which also supports the larger biomass.
 Either of these functions could explain the increased alkalinity, but further experimentation is needed to pinpoint the exact mechanism.